mortenivar/Jed-modes/README.tabcomplete.txt

          any of these characters until they are balanced with their matching delimiters, '(', '[' or '{'.

+         NOTE: If you have already fully typed the word you want to complete and this word forms the beginning of other words that are completion candidates, such as if you type "if" (which forms the beginning of "ifnot") and then hit <tab>, then nothing happens but if you type <space>, the "if" construct will be expanded.
+Typing <tab> another time will complete to "ifnot".

   - Shift-Tab: In "C" and "SLang" modes, this will move the editing point two lines down and run the indent_line () function.
 Useful for quickly moving from a condition statement to a block